fazil474/localrepo2/README.md

-This is the file od ReadMe.md it is creating in VScode
+This is the file ReadMe.md it is creating in VScode